vykuang/toronto-service-calls-2023/docs/potholes.md

     - `gcloud compute instances describe server --zone us-west1-b | grep natIP | cut -d: -f 2 | tr -d ' '` extracts external IP
   - `prefect config set PREFECT_API_URL="http://<EXTERNAL_IP>:4200/api"` on agent instance, *and* on local dev environment so that we can access the UI

+### Authentication in container

+How to authenticate the container app running on the compute engine instance?
+Mount the host instance's `$HOME/.config/gcloud` to the container's.
+Even if the `google_application_credentials.json` isn't present (because we haven't run `gcloud auth application-default`), that directory provides the permissions granted to the host instance's service account

+Seems to use the host instance creds just fine without any volume mount

 ## dbt

 ### Integration with prefect